4 Tips How Protect your Rugs from Moths:

 2. Clean up spills quickly and thoroughly.

-Moth larvae are particularly attracted to protein-based soiling, such as keratin found in pet hair, food stains, blood or urine stains.
-If these stains remain it is best to contact your local rug expert and have it professionally cleaned.
+Moth larvae are particularly attracted to protein-based soiling found in pet hair, food stains, blood or urine stains.
+If you do not remove these stains successfully it is best to contact your local rug expert and have your rug professionally cleaned.

 3. Regularly inspect for moths and insects.

 Moths prefer to lay eggs and live in undisturbed dark areas.
-Check your rugs behind wall hangings, corners of the floors and underneath furniture.
+Check for moths behind wall hangings, corners of the floors and underneath furniture.
 If you have concerns, call your local pest control company.
-To help indicate if you have moths, check out our guide: Indicators That You May Have Moths (can we attach this guide as a link)

 4. Have your rug professionally cleaned.